StarRocks/starrocks/docs/en/administration/management/monitoring/alert.md

 show alter column from $db;

-If not, search for the JobId context returned from the previous step in the leader fe log
+If not, search for the JobId context returned from the previous step in the leader FE log

 1. Schema change out of memory